ppuhacz/tropicar/README.md

 # TropiCar

 My free-time exotic car rental project that I have started developing on 14.04.
-This project is still a work in progress and not all pages are yet completed.
+This project is still and although all pages are completed, there are still some functionality and code work to do

 Currently completed pages:
 <ul>